Search

 S corps also have an independent life, just like C corps.
 If a shareholder leaves the company or sells his or her shares, the S corp can continue doing business relatively undisturbed.

-S corps can be a good choice for a businesses that would otherwise be a C corp, but meet the criteria to file as an S corp.
+S corps can be a good choice for a businesses that would otherwise be a C corp, but meet the

 Nonprofit corporation